KelvinHere/Yoga_Milestone_4/testing.md

     - POST request creates a lesson from the form data, and redirects to instructor admin page

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
-    - Accesing this view when not an instructor redirects to the home page, with the error "Only instructors can do this."
+    - Accessing this view when not an instructor redirects to the home page, with the error "Only instructors can do this."
     - Creating a lesson with a duplicate name of another lesson on the same account, redirects to instructor admin page, with the error message "You already have a lesson named this."
-    - Creating a lesson with a duplacte name of a different instructor is allowed
+    - Creating a lesson with a duplicate name of a different instructor is allowed
         - Regarding duplicate names, different instructors can have lessons with the same name to avoid "reserving" of popular names such as simple yoga poses, ie both 'Benny' and 'Charle' can have a lesson named 'Mountain Pose'